 With Picmonic, facts become pictures.
 We've taken what the science shows - image mnemonics work - but we've boosted the effectiveness by building and associating memorable characters, interesting audio stories, and built-in quizzing.

-Chronic use of arteriolar vasodilators causes prolonged reduction of blood pressure.
-Decreased blood pressure triggers adrenal glands to secrete aldosterone to promote sodium and water retention.
+Chronic use of arteriolar vasodilators causes a prolonged reduction of blood pressure.
+Decreased blood pressure triggers the adrenal glands to secrete aldosterone to promote sodium and water retention.
 In addition, decreasing arterial pressure leads to decreased renal blood flow and reduced glomerular filtration rate.
 Decreasing the filtrate volume increases the kidney's ability to reabsorb sodium and water and leads to blood volume expansion.

 Rash may occur in patients prescribed minoxidil.
 Oral administration of minoxidil may cause Stevens-Johnson syndrome.
 This rare medical emergency is characterized by a painful red or purple rash and requires hospitalization.
 Topical administration of minoxidil may cause local irritation at the site of application.

 To minimize the effect of reflex tachycardia, pre-medicating the patient with a beta blocker will prevent sympathetic stimulation of the heart.
 Since blood volume increase negates the effect of vasodilation, diuretics are often administered to prevent fluid retention and volume expansion.
-If diuretic therapy is inadequate, the patient may undergo dialysis or the medication will need to be withdrawn.
+If diuretic therapy is inadequate, the patient may undergo dialysis, or the medication will need to be withdrawn.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.